SniperPickAxe/FVT-fabric-modified/README.md

 * ### Cloud Height

-    Allows you to set the height at which clouds render (0 - 256).
+    Allows you to set the height at which clouds render (-64 to 320).

 * ### No Nether Thick Fog